File format: JSON

 Note

 This topic is about standalone JSON files.
-JSON data that is sent to the Streaming Ingest API is converted to NDJSON format.
+JSON data that is sent to the Streaming API is converted to NDJSON format.

 Pull JSON files